andresmechali/tp-challenge/README.md

 and see it in `http://localhost:3000/`

+## Using other data set

+All the data is being taken from `reviews.json`.
+This file can be replaced by another valid json file, or the `reviews` array can be obtained through an API and passed to the `Main` container after some simple refactoring.

 # Architecture

 I am using React for building the interface and Redux for state management.
 The main reasons for choosing React are: